thebaldgeek/thebaldgeek.github.io/Iridium.md

 Open a blank file from your home directory and copy it in....
     cd ~
     nano r2.conf
-Copy paste in this tex and save it with ctrl+o to write it and then ctrl+x to exit out of the editor.
+Copy paste in this text and save it with ctrl+o to write it and then ctrl+x to exit out of the editor.

     [soapy-source]
     driver=airspy